corey-alix/schole-bus/espanola/verbos/verbos.md

 ## Ser y Estar

 A few adjectives have different meanings depending upon which form of "to Be" you use.
-Generally, if you use Ser, the adjective is a characteristic of the person or thing you are describing; whereas if you use Estar, it is a description of a mood or appearance.
+Generally, if you use **Ser**, the adjective is a characteristic of the person or thing you are describing; whereas if you use **Estar**, it is a description of a mood or appearance.

 | ser           | estar                       | en                        |
 | ------------- | --------------------------- | ------------------------- |